shakes76/PatternAnalysis-2024/recognition/47049358/README.md

 ## Result

+The outcome shows the significant impact of the choice of loss function in the performance of model.
+It was found that with other loss functions, the model performs poorly on assigning correct labels to small segments.
+Specifically, segment label 4 (rectum) often suffered from poor performance as it was often ignored by the model in optimising the segmentaion of corresponding label.
+However, the addition of weighted cross-entropy loss seem to enforce the model to classify segments correctly, which might have led to an improvement in performance.

 ## Discussion

 Firstly, there had to be a compromise in maintaining the original resolution of the image given the limiation in resources.
 The model seem to perform well on downsized images, but without testing it on images with original resolution, its performance on original images can only be estimated.
 Moreover, the optimality of architecture remain as a question as the model could be potentially simplified to perform the same task without facing issues in its large consumption of computer memory.

 Secondly, the project did not incorporate the idea of pateient-level predictions.
 Despite the model's strong performance, its true robustness to scans taken from new patients must be explored to test its true ability to produce segmentations.
 In future, the model has to be tested for its capability by training it based on patient-level images.

+Finally, although the report strictly followed the implementation of the architectures and loss functions from the published papers with different problem space, there could be more optimal or efficient adjustments that could improve the model's performance in terms of accuracy and time and/or memory savings.
+Therefore, future research could focus on the improvement of current model with differentiations from the architectures and components already mentioned by researchers for new discoveries.

 ## Conclusion

+Improved 3D UNet is a powerful architecture which makes complex image-processing tasks possible.
+However, its performance is truly maximised through the observation of its behaviour and performance under different settings, tunings, and/or parameter selections.
+In the given problem of segmenting 3D prostate images, adjusting the loss function from a vanilla dice loss to the sum of dice loss and weighted cross-entropy loss improved the performance dramatically.
+The model could be explored in depth in regards to its relationship with its components for improved performance, which could potentially lead to a discovery of new and more generalised architectures that could function in wider

 ## References